A Swingin' Affair

-A Swingin' Affair is a 1962 album by saxophonist Dexter Gordon, recorded two days after Go!, and with the same line-up.
+A Swingin' Affair is an album recorded in 1962 by saxophonist Dexter Gordon, recorded two days after Go! with the same line-up, but not released for two years.

 Recording and music

 The album was recorded at Van Gelder Studio, Englewood Cliffs, New Jersey, on August 29, 1962.
 Gordon's quartet contained pianist Sonny Clark, bassist Butch Warren, and drummer Billy Higgins.
 Of the six compositions, three are standards, two were written by Gordon, and one was contributed by Warren.

 Release and reception

 A Swingin' Affair was released in early October 1964.
-The Penguin Guide to Jazz picked "You Stepped Out of a Dream" as the album's highlight, but described the session as a "not altogether riveting date".
+The Penguin Guide to Jazz picked "You Stepped Out of a Dream" as the album's highlight, but described the session as a "not altogether riveting date."